yogesh-studypad/cocos-docs/editors_and_tools/creator-chapters/getting-started/cocos2d-x-guide.md

 ---

-Continue to read introduction to [project-structure.md].
+Continue on to read about [project-structure.md].